 The key elements of due diligence

-The objective of the NAP monitoring is to determine whether at least half of all companies in Germany with more than 500 employees to will have integrated the core elements of human rights due diligence into their business processes in a verifiable manner by 2020.
-The German Government is supporting the companies in this task.
-The NAP Help Desk offers all companies confidential and personal advice regarding the NAP and Monitoring.
+The objective of monitoring the National Action Plan for Business and Human Rights (NAP) is to determine whether at least half of all companies in Germany with more than 500 employees will have adequately integrated the core elements of human rights due diligence into their business processes in a verifiable manner by 2020.
+The Federal Government is supporting the companies in this task.
+The Helpdesk Business & Human Rights offers all companies confidential and tailor-made advice regarding the NAP and monitoring.

-Foreign Minister Maas commented:
+Back then, Foreign Minister Maas commented:

 Germany and the German economy are reaping the benefits of globalisation.
 That is why we have a particular responsibility to protect the rights of the people working in our global supply and value chains.
 Businesses in Germany are now being asked to report how they ensure human rights are respected in their processes – and what challenges they encounter on the way.
-Now the businesses in question need to use the opportunity and respond.“
+Now the businesses in question need to use the opportunity and respond.

 Transparency and expertise

-From 2020 onwards, the findings of the monitoring process will form the basis for the German Government’s decision on further steps in the field of business and human rights.
+From 2020 onwards, the findings of the monitoring process will form the basis for the Federal Government’s decision on further steps in the field of business and human rights.
 These steps can include legislative measures.